containers/podman/docs/podman-rm.1.md

 **--force, f**

-Force the removal of a running container
+Force the removal of a running and paused containers

 **--all, a**